All Episodes

 Now, why do you think this story has hit now?

-We got stories in the 90s about how lying is good for us.
+Well, obviously, Ariel Elliot Spitzer, it's just like when Clinton was lying through his teeth, we got stories in the 90s about how lying is good for us.

-And that's it spares people's feelings.
+And it spares people's feelings.

 It's not just Spitzer now, it's Patterson.

-Oh, it's the new Oh, he was, he was living.
+Oh, it's the new, oh, he was, he was living.

-Get out of my property, get off my He didn't want to deal with it.
+He didn't want to deal with it.

-I I I'll tell you what, if Patterson would be wise never to run into this guy, because I think he just learned about this.
+I'll tell you what, if Patterson would be wise never to run into this guy, because I think he just learned about this.

 Assignations with multiple partners are advertised on Craigslist.